-The following table sets forth, as of March 12, 2018, beneficial ownership of the Company's common stock by each executive officer, each director, and by all directors and executive officers as a group.
+The following table sets forth, as of March 12, 2019, beneficial ownership of the Company's common stock by each executive officer, each director, and by all directors and executive officers as a group.
 Beneficial ownership reported in the below table has been presented in accordance with SEC rules.
-In computing the number of shares beneficially owned by a person under these rules, shares of common stock subject to warrants that are currently exercisable within 60 days after March 12, 2018 held by that person are deemed beneficially owned by that person.
 Unless otherwise indicated, all directors and executive officers have sole voting and investment power with respect to the shares shown, and the address of each beneficial owner reported in the below table is c/o AG Mortgage Investment Trust, Inc., 245 Park Avenue, 26th Floor, New York, New York 10167.

-Percent of

-Name of Beneficial Owner Shares Beneficially Owned Class (1)
+Name of Beneficial Owner Shares Beneficially Owned Percent of Class (1)

-David N. Roberts 197,216
+David N. Roberts 248,882

 T.J.
-Durkin 38,500
+Durkin 51,833

-Frank Stadelmaier 6,000

-Brian C. Sigman 38,500
+Brian C. Sigman 44,166

-Raul E. Moreno 1,407
+Raul E. Moreno 2,740

-Andrew Parks
+Andrew Parks -

-Arthur Ainsberg 10,472
+Arthur Ainsberg 15,023

-Peter Linneman 16,247 (2)
+Peter Linneman 20,798 (2)

-Andrew L. Berger 20,030
+Andrew L. Berger 24,581

-Joseph LaManna 29,030(3)
+Joseph LaManna 28,581

-Debra Hess
+Debra Hess 4,066

-All directors and executive officers as a group (11 persons) 357,402 1.27%
+All directors and executive officers as a group (10 persons) 440,670 1.37%

+Description of less them are account